Correlated frequency noise in a multimode acoustic resonator

 Above mode 10, both shifts are positive, resulting in anomalously high amplitudes, on the order of a few kilohertz.
 In Fig.~\ref{fig_TimeTrace_Freq}(e), we can see the characteristic of the noise of the second kind, where the magnitude gradually changes and switches signs.
-Note that the magnitude of fluctuations decreases with increasing mode number before the frequency shift becomes positive, similar to the features observed in Fig.~\ref{fig_TimeTrace_Freq}(c).
-The noise bursts appear randomly in our measurements with a rate of approximately 0.12-0.30 mHz.
+The magnitude of fluctuations decreases with increasing mode number before the frequency shift becomes positive, similar to the features observed in Fig.~\ref{fig_TimeTrace_Freq}(c).
 To determine the relationship between frequency noise in different modes $i$ and $j$, we compute the correlation coefficients $C_{ij}$, which is given by

 where $\langle\ \rangle$ denotes the expectation value.
 Figure~\ref{fig_Corrcoef}(a) illustrates the correlation matrix of the frequency noise calculated from the entire measurement (7 hours and 15 minutes).
 The frequency noise correlation reduces with increasing detuning, i.e., modes closer in frequency show stronger correlations than far-detuned modes.
 As suggested by Eq.~\ref{Eqn_JC}, at a given frequency $f_r$, a TLS far from resonance contributes to the frequency noise less than a near-resonant TLS.
 Furthermore, we obtain negative correlations at a certain detuning, implying that two modes have frequency shifts in opposite directions.
 This result is not surprising, given that many large frequency shifts shown in Fig.~\ref{fig_TimeTrace_Freq}(c)-(e) explicitly show opposite signs.